likicv/usysml-test-cases/test_cases.md

 ## Issues

-The SysML v2 example shown in [Test Case 02-002](#test-case-02-002-unrestricted-names-basic-form) works fine fine in the Pilot implementation, however the visualisation with '%viz' fails:
+The SysML v2 example shown in [Test Case 02-002](#test-case-02-002-unrestricted-names-basic-form) works in the Pilot implementation, however the visualisation with `%viz`
+fails:

 ```jupyter